paulirish/dotfiles/README.md

 #### shell

-This repo contains config for bash, zsh, and fish.
+This repo contains config for fish and bash.
 As of March 2016, I'm using fish shell mostly, but fall back to bash once in a while.
-The bash and fish stuff are both well maintained; zsh, less so.
+The bash and fish stuff are both well maintained.
 If you're using fish you'll want to do a `git submodule update --init`.

 ## my favorite parts.